 Marilyn described it to me when we met as having my internal emotional volume controls all at the same level all the time, which helps explain how my own thought processes would so often freeze in overload and inward shame whenever for example doing serious political interviewing during my time with Reuters and the BBC.

-That was true both on the receiving and questioning end, whether as World Service Diplomatic Correspondent with Maggie Thatcher at the end of a Commonwealth Summit for example, or going completely blank three times in one short live two-way with the late Gordon Clough on The World At One in December 1981 when trying to explain martial law in Poland.
+That was true both on the receiving and questioning end, whether as World Service Diplomatic Correspondent interviewing Maggie Thatcher at the end of a Commonwealth Summit for example, or going completely blank three times in one short live two-way with the late Gordon Clough on The World At One in December 1981 when trying to explain martial law in Poland.

 As Marilyn and her colleagues observed so well in our long diagnostic interviews, I learned over the years so well to mask my internal confusions and emotional dysfunctions that very few outsiders, whether colleagues or consumers of my BBC reporting, needed to suspect how complex and painful the story was behind the façade.